 There are a Tekton hub containing Tasks which has been written by community.

-We will examine the community curl
+We will examine the community wget

 Task in next section